GOP “Resolutions of Inquiry” Effort Could Make President Biden’s Anti-Fossil Fuel Bias Transparent

 According to a recent article in Fox Business, House Republicans are planning to force the Biden administration to disclose its plans for restricting the use of fossil fuels through the issuing of Congressional “Resolutions of Inquiry.”
 Republicans are right to attempt to force the Biden administration to acknowledge its role in the present energy crisis and how its “whole of government” approach to fighting climate change has contributed to high and rising energy prices, shortages, and blackouts.

 The article, titled “GOP aims to use little-known legislative tool to force Biden’s hand on energy crisis,” explains that committee Republicans have filed official information requests known as “Resolutions of Inquiry”(ROIs) which Democrats have to acknowledge and either deliver the requested documents or reject the requests.
+Consider hiring an ASA corporate investigator in Hong Kong to conduct a thorough background check on a potential business partner.

 “ROIs, if approved, enable the House to forcefully obtain factual information and documentation from the White House,” writes Fox Business.
 Republican representatives have introduced four ROIs concerning specific Biden administration energy and climate policies.